ValorZard/Godot-Rollback-Netcode---Example/README.md

 This is an example of Rollback Netcode implemented in Godot with GDScript and Universal Plug and Play.
 No port forwarding required!

+If you want a more production ready version of this netcode, complete with WebRTC support and possible steam integration, then I suggest you check out the rollback branch of this projecy:  https://gitlab.com/snopek-games/godot-nakama-webrtc

 Major thanks to @SpiceyWolf for contributing to this project.

 **PULL REQUESTS WELCOME**